 - Album “The Corrs Unplugged” by The Corrs, 1999

 - Album “Vivaldi: The Four Seasons” by Janine Jansen, 2005

 - Album “Tchaikovsky: Violin Concerto” by Janine Jansen, 2008

-Around 1998 i got my first mobile phone, a Siemens E10.
-I remember how a friend from school called me after the Twin Towers of the World Trade Center got hit by planes in 2001.
+Around 1998, i got my first “mobile” phone, a Siemens E10.
+I remember how friend Luis from school called me after the Twin Towers of the World Trade Center got hit by planes in 2001.
 We both were sitting in front of our TVs and talking to each other via phones to make sure it wasn’t a bad dream.
 Back then, they weren’t capable of a lot of things, because making a call almost everywhere was enough.
 And the mobile phones couldn’t play music either, but getting custom ringtones was a thing.

 Later, in 2003, i got a iPAQ H1930, and in 2004, a iPAQ H2210 Pocket PC by Hewlett-Packard, long before i got my first Apple iPod in 2005.
 At some point in between, i even had a Palm PDA, but i just couldn’t go back to a monochrome display.
 In 2007, i got my first smartphone with a physical keyboard, the Nokia E61i.
 My first iPhone was a white 3GS with 16GB in 2009.
 And my first Android was a Samsung Galaxy Nexus in 2012.
 Over the years, most yellow telephone booths have disappeared in Germany.